realazizk/mytodo/README.md

 This project is written in python (version 2) so you need to have it installed if you are running a GNU/Linux distribution like Debian or whatever I suppose that you have it installed.

-It also depends on WXpython and Sqlite3.
+It also depends on WXpython, Sqlite3, Flask, SQLAlchemy and requests.
 If you are using a GNU/Linux distribution you can get it: for example on Debian :

-	sudo  apt-get install python-wxgtkx.y sqlite3
+	sudo  apt-get install python-wxgtkx.y sqlite3 python-flask python-sqlalchemy\
+                                                  python-requests

 colorama is optional (if you want some colors in your console and that works under windows too you shall install it) no more escape codes.

 You can Install it using pip